Leerrooy95/Bill_Translator/README.md

 python3 web_app.py
 ```

-Then open **http://localhost:5000** in your browser.
+Then open **http://localhost:5000** (or similar URL found at the bottom of the output) in your browser.
 You'll see a simple page where you can:

 1. **Upload a .txt file** or **paste bill text** directly
 2. **Choose a translation mode:**